unkn0wn01/TypingWizard/README.md

 - User-friendly command-line interface.
 - Customizable test duration and difficulty levels.

+## To-Do

+- [ ] Add support for clap library in the command-line interface

 ## Installation
 Ensure you have Rust installed.
 Then, follow these steps to set up the Typing Test CLI: